royyi/group10-music-classifier/README.md

 We have 4 folders:
 - `model` contains all core codes related to eda and models
+  - To run the codes, you need to create a `data/fma_metadata` and have `tracks.csv` and `features.csv` ready in it
+  - You can get these two `.csv` files from [fma_metadata.zip](https://os.unil.cloud.switch.ch/fma/fma_metadata.zip).
+We don't have them in repo because the filesize is too large.
 - `web_app` contains all codes needed for lauching the web app
 - `dependencies` contains [`utils.py`](https://github.com/mdeff/fma/blob/master/utils.py) for loading data
 - `more_files` contains some unused files